Methodology

 In recent years, we were able to gain improved access to income and wealth fiscal data in a number of countries in Asia, Latin America, Africa, Europe and North America, including China, India, Brasil, Russia, Mexico, India, Lebanon, Ivory Coast and South Africa.
 But this is still insufficient, and we very much hope that we will be able to provide better series in the future.

-WHAT WE NOW HAVE AND DO NOT HAVE IN WID.WORLD (November 2022)
+WHAT WE NOW HAVE AND DO NOT HAVE (2024)

 The history of our database started in 2011 with a focus on top income shares series, which was subsequently extended to aggregate wealth series in 2015.
 Between 2016 and 2019, DINA series for the full distribution of income and wealth were gradually added for more than 100 countries or regions, including the USA, Europe, China, India, Russia, Brazil, the Middle-East and other Asian and African economies.
-As of now (November 2022), the database includes series for the distribution of income, wealth, labor income by gender for all countries in the world.
+As of now (2024), the database includes series for the distribution of income (pre-tax and post-tax), wealth, labor income by gender for all countries in the world.
 We should emphasize however that due to lack of proper data access in a large number of countries, these series should be viewed as imperfect and provisional.
 They are based in some cases on regional and country imputations based on regions and countries with similar characteristics (see our library for full methodological details).

 PUBLICATION OF THE 2022 WORLD INEQUALITY REPORT